 Postdoctoral Associate - Human stem cell modeling of developmental disorders

-A Postdoctoral Associate position is available in the Vaccarino laboratory (http://vaccarinolab.research.yale.edu/) at the Child Study Center, Yale University School of Medicine.
-The primary aim of the project is to use induced pluripotent stem cells (iPSC) to investigate the pathogenesis of autism spectrum disorders and related conditions.
-The research focuses on generating new iPSC lines from a well characterized cohort of patients and their first degree family members, deep clinical characterization and neuroimaging data, and perform mechanistic studies of phenotype, transcriptome, epigenome, and physiology.
-The applicant will be supported by the laboratory experience in organoid generation and bioinformatic analyses, and will collaborate with bioinformaticians who are involved in the analysis of DNA structural and sequence variants in the same patient cohort and in available genomics datasets.
-The applicant will also have the oppportunity to generate models of autism spectrum disorders by manipulating the genomes of induced pluripotent stem cells using CRISPR technologies to engineer mutations in control iPSCs lines.
-The candidate will be involved in multidisciplinary research and will interact with experts in several other disciplines, including geneticists, physiologists, and system biologists.
+A Postdoctoral Associate position is available in the Vaccarino laboratory (http://medicine.yale.edu/lab/vaccarino/) at the Child Study Center, Yale University School of Medicine.
+The primary aim of the project is to use induced pluripotent stem cells (iPSC) to investigate the pathogenesis of autism spectrum disorders, Tourette syndrome and related conditions.
+The lab has generated large numbers of human iPSC lines from over 100 individuals from well-characterized cohorts of patients and their first- degree family members.
+The research focuses on generating and characterizing neuronal organoid derived from these iPSC lines, and performing multidisciplinary studies of phenotype, transcriptome, epigenome, and synaptic physiology, as well as integrative analyses.
+The applicant will be supported by the laboratory’s experience in organoid generation and bioinformatic analyses, and the laboratory’s library of viral vectors to perform cell type-specific tracing and analysis of synaptic connections.
+The candidate will have the opportunity to collaborate with bioinformaticians who are involved in the analysis of DNA structural and sequence variants.
+The applicant will also have the opportunity to probe the functional relevance of mutations in coding and noncoding regions by manipulating the genomes of induced pluripotent stem cells using CRISPR technologies to activate/repress enhancers and engineer mutations in iPSCs lines.
+Finally, the candidate will take advantage of the superb imaging core facilities at Yale University and will interact with experts in several other disciplines, including geneticists, physiologists, and system biologists.

 Program in Neurodevelopment and Regeneration: